ryanongwx/tp/docs/UserGuide.md

 - The search is not case-sensitive. e.g **Penicillin** will match **penicillin**. <br>

-- A record's conditions and medications will be searched. <br>
+- A record's details will be searched. <br>

 - Records matching at least one keyword will be returned. <br>